Welcome and thanks for stopping by!

 Later I was the technical lead of a Council of Australian Governments (COAG) initiative related to water trading and since semi-retiring, I have I participated in over 25 project assurance reviews across many Federal Government departments.
 I have repeatedly dealt with complex legislation, regional boundary dependencies, and contested value judgements.

-My professional background plus the experience gained volunteering on local groups, provide a strong and confident basis for me to represent you, the ratepayers, on Kiama Council.
+My professional background plus the experience gained on Council and volunteering on local groups, provide a strong and confident basis for me to represent you, the ratepayers, on Kiama Council.